Uploading Content to the Marketplace

 Adding New Marketplace Content

-On each page of the upload flow, click one of the following buttons:
+On each page of the upload flow, click one of these buttons:

-- Save Draft to save the details you have entered so far for the draft.
+- Save and Exit — Save the details you have entered so far for the draft.
 You can access the draft via the My Drafts link in the top bar.

 -

-You can only set the content type when creating the initial version of your content.
-You cannot change this setting after it is published. -
+You can only set the component type when creating the initial version of your content.
+You cannot change this setting after it is published.

 Select the Visibility of your component:

-- Public Marketplace (all Mendix users) – Your component will be available to the entire Mendix community.
+- Public – Your component will be available to the entire Mendix community.

 You can only set the visibility in the initial version of your content.
 You cannot change this setting by updating the Marketplace component later.

-- Public Marketplace (all Mendix users) – Your component will be available to the entire Mendix community.
+- Public – Your component will be available to the entire Mendix community.

 -